sultanadeel/Redesign_Project/README.md

 LinkedIn Top Skills Dataset

+                                                     Project Statement:

+       After performing the necessary Data Wrangling and cleaning in Python Jupyter Notebook, we created several intermediate Tableau visualizations and the final box blot visual to pursuade our audience towards satisfying the claim that "Statistical Analysis, Data Mining and Cloud Computing are becoming top ranked LinkedIn skills and therefore their demand is increasing."

+       The existing Tableau Public visualization that i am using for comparison does not explicitly state any claim as such, it just states; " Which LinkedIn skills are hot" and " The most in-demand skills in 2016 for 14 different countries" and " What percentage of countries have these LinkedIn skills in their top 10 skills" .
+It just focuses on the countries aspect of possessing top skills.
+However, I tried to narrow down by excluding skills like mining and commodities, litigation and lawsuits, Social Media Marketing etc. and tried to focus more on technology related skills.
+My final viz is expected to be more persuasive as it  clearly identifies the improving trend of skills moving up the ranking ladder

                                                    Dataset Description:

 LinkedIn top skills dataset identifies the skills which are currently, or have been, in demand based on their respective assigned ranks.
 The skills are ranked differently in every country and some countries prioritize a certain skill more or less as compared to other nations.
 The dataset also categorizes the skills on yearly basis and the period from 2014 to 2016 inclusively is used as a framework for analyzing the top skills.
 Moreover, LinkedIn today is the most widely used technology across the globe and is the most preferred platform to get connected, noticed and evaluated by recruiters, companies and even universities.
-Therefore, this dataset aims to analyze the pattern, relationships and trends in the professional skills on the basis of which skills are highly regarded and in demand versus those skills which are only focused towards a certain niche of the applicants and in demand only in a few countries.
+Therefore, this dataset aims to analyze the patterns, relationships and trends in the professional skills on the basis of which skills are highly regarded and in demand versus those skills which are only focused towards a certain niche of the applicants and in demand only in a few countries.

 The dataset has four columns Skill, Country, Year and Rank and has over 800 rows of records.
 The dataset was taken from http://www.makeovermonday.co.uk/data/  and the source of publishing the dataset is LinkedIn’s Annual Top Skills report for the year 2014, 2015 and 2016.
-The most important objective in analyzing this dataset is to ascertain the most crucial and emerging fact that the Data Analytics and virtualization skills are becoming higher in demand and their respective ranks are therefore increasing in a range of ranks from 1 to 25 used in the dataset.
+The most important objective in analyzing this dataset is to ascertain and confirm the claim that the Statistical Analysis,Data Analytics and Cloud Computing technologies are becoming top ranked LinkedIn skills and therefore their demand is increasing.The ranking range used in the dataset is from 1 to 25 where 1 indicates the highest ranked skill.

 The dataset is being analyzed in Python version 3 using Jupyter Notebook which is attached as part of this submission.
 Analyzing the dataset in Python indicates that there are as such no errors in the data itself and there are no missing or null values.
 Ascertaining the datatypes of the columns indicates that “Year” and “Rank” columns are integer type and “Skills” and “Country” columns are of object types.
-We also used Python’s matplotlib library to plot some visuals in Jupyter Notebook.
+We also used Python’s matplotlib library to plot some visuals in Jupyter Notebook,results of which are attached in the Jupyter notebook.
 The visuals made in Tableau are attached separately as a link to Tableau Public.
 As part of the requirement of Redesign Project, the critique of one of the existing visuals of the LinkedIn Top Skills Dataset is as follows:

                                                  Tableau’s Existing Visual of the Dataset: https://public.tableau.com/en-us/s/gallery/top-linkedin-skills-2016